Ronak1231/Cybersecurity_Encryption_Decryption/README.md

-# 🛡️ Steganography & Image Encryption App
+# 🛡️ Lock & Layer: Image and Text Encryption Vault

 A secure and easy-to-use **Steganography and Image Encryption App** built with **Streamlit, Python, and SQLite**.
 This app enables users to **hide text in images, encrypt/decrypt images using XOR**, and manage **user authentication securely**.